Arseny-N/NetGraph/README.md

 from netgraph.data_extractor import TFDataExtractor

 from keras.models import load_model
-from netgraph.nx.nets.lenet import data
+from netgraph.nets.data import data

 model = load_model('weights/lenet-mnist.hdf5')

 (x_train, x_train_raw, y_train), (x_test, x_test_raw, y_test) = data('mnist')

-# Output the graph to a file wihout storing it
+# NetGraph uses a graph object to store the graph,  only two methods are
+# used - add_nodes_from and add_edges_from, in order to avoid storing big graphs
+# in memory we can write them directly on disk with GMLGraph.
+If such behaviour
+# is not desirable a networkx graph could be used instead.

 graph = GMLGraph(file='lenet-mnist.gml')

-# Extract the tensors and weights from a tensorflow graph
+# DataExtactors are responsoble for extracting activations and weights here we
+# use a tensrflow extractor.
 data_extractor = TFDataExtractor(
         sess = K.get_session(),
         feed_dict = {